 Developed by Rudolf Steiner in 1919, Waldorf Education is based on a profound understanding of human development that addresses the needs of the growing child.
-Waldorf teachers strive to transform education into an art that educated the whole child-the heart and the hands, as well as the head.
-As a Waldorf school our approach to educating children is based on the pedagogical and social insights of Rudolf Steiner and the guidance offered by two national bodies – the Association of the Waldorf Schools of North America (AWSNA) and the Waldorf Early Childhood Association Network (WECAN).
+Waldorf teachers strive to transform education into an art that educates the whole child—the heart and the hands, as well as the head.
+The Waldorf School of Baltimore’s approach to educating children is based on the pedagogical and social insights of Rudolf Steiner and the guidance offered by the Association of Waldorf Schools of North America and the Waldorf Early Childhood Association of North America.

 The vision of the Waldorf School of Baltimore is to build a foundation for success and integrity.